-In Norway, the Expedition Team guides (led by an Expedition leader) Expedition Hikes and are a real selling point of cruises on MS Midnatsol, embracing the Norwegian concept of friluftsliv (being outdoors and connecting with nature).
+In Norway, the Expedition Team guides (led by an Expedition leader) Expedition Hikes and are a real selling point of cruises on MS Maud, embracing the Norwegian concept of friluftsliv (being outdoors and connecting with nature).
 They're relaxed but physically challenging and will take you to remote places you would never find by yourself, allowing you to see Norway through native eyes.
-Some are more challenging and longer in duration than others, but most require a good level of fitness as there are usually plenty of stairs and steep inclines to be climbed.
+There are always two options -- a regular hike and an extended hike, which are more challenging and longer in duration than others, but all require a good level of fitness as there are usually plenty of stairs and steep inclines to be climbed.

 Daytime and Evening Entertainment

 On the northbound Norway coastal voyage, a 'Crossing the Arctic Circle' ceremony is held on the top deck.
 It involves the captain and chief engineer "baptising" passengers by ladling icy-cold water down their necks.
 You don't have to do it, but those brave enough get a free glass of mead afterwards.
 Of course, those who don't fancy the chilly baptism will have fun watching other passengers suffer!

 The Expedition Team can also be found on deck pointing out wildlife and explaining any special points of interest that the ship passes.
 There's even a Science Lab on Deck 8, complete with microscopes to analyse samples, such as krill -- the staple diet of both penguins and whales.
 The blue whale can eat up to four tonnes of this small, prawn-like crustacean a day.

-The Hamsun Room (Deck 8): This is possibly the nicest public place on the ship -- more a posh drawing room than a lounge -- which feels more sedate and refined than the more bustling two-tier Panorama Lounge.
+The Library (Deck 8): This is possibly the nicest public place on the ship -- more a posh drawing room than a lounge -- which feels more sedate and refined than the more bustling two-tier Panorama Lounge.
 It's a great spot to sit and watch the world go by, with or without a pair of binoculars.

 Deck 9 Bar: This is only a small bar, but it's got a great vibe, thanks to its inside location right next to the al fresco seating area on the top deck.
 It's got limited bar stool space, and most passengers come here to get a drink to take either outside or into the mezzanine level of the Panorama Lounge.

-Midnatsol has more useable outdoor space than you'd expect on such a small ship.
+Maud has more useable outdoor space than you'd expect on such a small ship.
 Its two hot tubs have a prime location (and offer great views) in the centre of the top deck (Deck 9) and are next to an al fresco seating area complete with sofas, chairs and tables, as well as heaters to warm it up on colder days.
 Deck 6 has a wraparound promenade, where a brisk three-minute walk equals a lap.
-Many passengers can be found circumnavigating this deck again and again, hoping to spot whales or albatrosses or just to enjoy the extraordinary Arctic and Antarctic landscapes.
+Many passengers can be found circumnavigating this deck again and again, hoping to spot whales or albatrosses or just to enjoy the extraordinary Arctic landscape.

-The Expedition Desk can be found next to the library on Deck 8, and the ship's Expedition Leader provides advice on excursions (which can be booked here) and issues daily programmes and news bulletins.
+The Expedition Desk can be found next to the library on Deck 8, and the ship's Expedition Team provides advice on excursions (which can be booked here) and issues daily programmes and news bulletins.

-Midnatsol's shop can be found midship on Deck 5 and is a rather smart-looking boutique.
+Maud's shop can be found midship on Deck 5 and is a rather smart-looking boutique.
 It sells a small range of essential toiletries as well as stocking clothes (woollen jumpers, waterproof jackets, gloves, hats, etc.) as well as lovely (if expensive) trinket/gift items.
 You can also buy the same Arctic Pure Cloudberry & Birch and Sea Buckthorn Birch toiletries found in your cabin, if you wish to take the scent of your trip back home with you.